Dandenong North

 Dandenong North has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified five projects likely to impact the region.
-Key projects include Liege Avenue Childcare Centre, Dandenong Wellbeing Centre, RACV Noble Park Redevelopment, and Silverton Noble Park North.
-The following list details those of most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified five projects potentially impacting the area.
+Notable projects include Liege Avenue Childcare Centre, Dandenong Wellbeing Centre, RACV Noble Park Redevelopment, and Silverton Noble Park North.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.